LocalGovDigital/localgovdigital.github.io/membership/disciplinary-procedure.md

 - deliberately accessing internet sites containing pornographic, offensive or obscene material;
 - persistent alcohol or drug abuse;
 - serious or persistent IT misuse:
-- providing false information on a membership application form.
+- providing false information on a membership application form

-# The procedure
+## The procedure

 If informal action fails to achieve the required improvement in performance or behaviour, then this procedure is followed.
 This procedure applies to all members.

-## Invitation to a Disciplinary Meeting
+### Invitation to a Disciplinary Meeting

 Following an investigation the member should, without unavoidable delay, be given a letter detailing the allegation, the possible consequences and inviting them to a disciplinary meeting.